Patient Representatives assist patients in obtaining services, understanding policies and making health care decisions.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Patient Representatives job description, Patient Representatives salary, Patient Representatives information, what is the job of a Patient Representative like, pros and cons about Patient Representatives, colleges and universities for Patient Representatives, is Patient Representatives the right career for me, Quite Hard careers to get into, careers in Office and Administration
+Patient Representatives job description, Patient Representatives salary, Patient Representatives information, what is the job of a Patient Representative like, pros and cons about Patient Representatives, colleges and universities for Patient Representatives, is Patient Representatives the right career for me, careers in Office and Administration